 • Social workers can be naïve – unable to believe what some parents are capable of – too ready to accept explanations for children’s injuries.
 Foster carers don’t have this luxury, we are the ones who bathe the child and see the burns and bruises, and listen to the child’s disclosures when he or she tells us of their dreadful suffering.
 We know what some parents are capable of.

-• The pendulum has swung too far towards keeping families together.
-While no one would want to see a family separated without good reason, too many children (as in the case of Baby P) are being left at home long after it would reasonably be considered safe to do so.
-It is policy to reduce the number of children in care, and it’s a policy that needs to be changed straightaway.
+• The pendulum may have swung too far towards keeping families together.
+While no one would want to see a family separated without good reason, too many children (as in the case of Baby P) are being left at home after it would reasonably be considered safe to do so.
+If it is policy to reduce the number of children in care then it needs reviewing.

 • Old style, hands on social work, is rarely seen now – few have the time (and possibly the inclination) to go into a home and roll up their sleeves and help.
 As the old style of British Bobby was removed from ‘the beat’ and put in a squad car, so social workers have largely been taken out of the home and put in the office.
 But it was the old style ‘hands-on’ social worker who, working side by side with the parents, could see what was going wrong in the family, what was needed to put it right, and when to act, if necessary, to remove the children to safety.
 Social workers have become distanced, almost divorced from the families they are working with, some have become immune.